 If your temperature is too high or low….

 Both hot and cold in your grow room?
-For those who struggle with both hot and cold temps where you live, you may want to consider getting an All-in-One Heater & Air conditoner.
+For those who struggle with both hot and cold temps where you live, you may want to consider getting an All-in-One Heater & Air Conditioner.

 Too Hot: What to Do

-Exhaust System: Make sure you have a good exhaust system to pull out hot air and increase air circulation to your plants.
+Exhaust System: Make sure you have a sound exhaust system to pull out hot air and increase air circulation to your plants.
 If you don’t have an exhaust fan pulling hot air from your grow lights outside, fixing that is your first step.
 Remember!
-An exhaust system is important for more than just keeping temps down, it will also improve the air circulation your plants need to thrive.
-Learn how to set up a proper exhaust system here: http://www.growweedeasy.com/hps-grow-lights-setup
+An exhaust system is important not only keeps temps down; it improves the air circulation your plants need to thrive.
+Learn how to set up a proper exhaust system here: https://www.growweedeasy.com/hps-grow-lights-setup

-Air Circulation: If there is a lack of good air circulation in the grow room, you will tend to get hot spots that can damage your plants.
+Air Circulation: If there is a lack of proper air circulation in the grow room, you will tend to get hot spots that can damage your plants.
 It’s always a great idea to install fans in the grow room to help circulate the air inside the tent.
-Remember - don’t point fans directly at plants; leaves can be rustling slightly but stems should not be waving around due to the direct breeze of the fan.
-I like to point fans slightly over or under the canopy so it’s not directly pointed at plants, or sometimes I will point the fan directly at a wall near the plants so it causes the air to move without moving the plants around too much.
+Remember, don’t point fans directly at plants.
+Leaves can be rustling slightly, but stems should not be waving around due to the direct breeze of the fan.
+I like to point fans somewhat over or under the canopy, so it doesn’t aim directly at plants.
+Sometimes I point the fan at a wall to move the air around without blowing on the plants.

-Change the Light Schedule: If you’re in a situation where the temperature is climbing too high at certain parts of the day, then you can change your light schedule so that your grow lights are off during the hottest part of the day.
-For example, in the vegetative stage your plants needs 18+ hours of light each day.
+Change the Light Schedule: If you’re in a situation where the temperature is climbing too high at specific parts of the day, then you can change your light schedule so that your grow lights are off during the hottest part of the day.
+For example, in the vegetative stage, your plants need 18+ hours of light each day.
 If it gets too hot in the middle of the day, you could set your timer to turn your lights off for 6 hours during that part of the day.
-This strategy will not fix a major heat problem, but can help alleviate symptoms of heat stress during a short hot spell or heat wave.
+This strategy will not fix a major heat problem but can help alleviate symptoms of heat stress during a short hot spell or heatwave.

-Consider Getting Different or Smaller Grow Lights: Learn more about how grow lights affect your temperature earlier in this article here.
+Consider Getting Different or Smaller Grow Lights: Learn about different grow setups.

-Other Ways to Cool: If you have good air exchange and have tried all the steps above, but the temperature in the grow area is still too hot, you will need to use a proven way to cool your grow area.
+AC or Evaporative Cooler: If you have good air exchange and have tried all the steps above, but the temperature in the grow area is still too hot, you will need to use a piece of equipment that can lower the temperature of the air.

 Air Conditioner – (some are portable, some ACs fit in your window) – in addition to cooling the air, an AC will also tend to lower the relative humidity of the air.
 To be effective, and AC must be able to exhaust hot air outside the house, just like hot grow lights.
 If the air outside the grow tent is already too warm, you will need to get an AC to pre-cool the air before it enters the grow tent.
 No matter how strong your exhaust system, it won’t be able to bring the temperature lower than your ambient room temperature.
 If you need to lower the ambient room temperature, you’re going to need a way to cool the air, and air conditioners are hands-down the most effective way to cool your air.

 Swamp cooler – (also known as an “evaporative cooler”) Ideal for those where it’s both hot & dry as the swamp cooler will bring down temps while also adding additional humidity to the air.
-Works best when humidity is too low and temperature is too high.
+Works best when humidity is too low, and the temperature is too high.
+Repeat: these do NOT work well if your humidity is above 30% RH!
 Read how one user used a swamp cooler to control his temps & humidity.